gabywald/BioSilico/README.md

 Tests and learning on coding / programming (Java, Perl, I did some HyperTalk / HyperCard before that long ago) ; some studies on biochemistry and video games (Myst, Marathon, and the first Creature game) then bioinformatics.
 Find some old code here !

 Some parts where done in Java 1.4 (before the Generics of Java 1.5) !
 Some review for generics and some other for stream (Java 8 !).
+Adding some unit tests and more review !

+## Adding and notes

+Units Tests ; review...

+For dev on BioSilico :

+* genetic execution / genes use  age and cycle (to avoid multiple instantiation of Brain / BrainLobe ++ execution of InitConcGene) : make good usage of age_min and age_max (0, 0) for initiation at start / 'birth'.
+* ...